Ankuraxz/Facial_Detection_using_OpenCV_and_KNN/README.md

 # Facial_Detection_using_OpenCV_and_KNN
 This project Takes your photo as data input where captured image is converted to a numpy array (3d-matrix) and is fed to the algo..
 The Algo. forms various clusters based on photos of various people and when a test image is served, the algo. output the name of file that contains most compareable (similar) photos as of test image.
-In this case KNN is the classification algo, but SVM, NN can also be used.
+In this case KNN is the classification algo, but SVM (With kernels), NN can also be used.

 3-D Cluster visualization
 Project Pipeline